Head of Tokyo Olympics again says games will not be canceled | Times Leader

 COVID-19 cases have been rising across Japan.
 Despite this, the International Olympic Committee and Tokyo organizers are pressing on.
 The IOC, which relies on selling broadcast rights for 73% of its income, has seen its cash flow stalled by the postponement.
 Japan has already invested at least $15 billion to organize the Olympics, and national audits suggest it might be twice that much.
 All but $6.7 billion is public money.

-In an editorial this week, Japan and the IOC going ahead with the Olympics.
+In an editorial this week, the British Medical Journal questioned Japan and the IOC going ahead with the Olympics.
 Organizers have said the Olympics will be “safe and secure,” which the editorial challenged.

 “While the determination is encouraging, there has been a lack of transparency about the benefits and risk, and international mass gathering events such as Tokyo 2020 are still neither safe nor secure,” the editorial said.